jonathank1906/AOOP-Exam/README.md

 ## Concurrent Collections
+- Standard (generic) collections are not thread-safe for writing or enumeration.
+What this means is if you change a list for example, and you have another thread going through each item in the list (enumeration - for loop) and you change it in a different thread your program will either do something weird or will throw an exception.
+    - This is done on purpose (why the collections are not thread-safe by default) as making a collection thread safe by locking is not for free.
+The disadvantage is that is makes it a little slower to compute.

+> When doing tasks involving a collection, instead of using the traditional collection which are not thread safe, use the thread safe version called **concurrent collections**.
+We want to avoid the issue for example:
+- When looping through a list, while another thread adds an item or different items, problems might occur, might throw an exception.
+    - Again, multiple threads modifing the same data in a collection.

 Include:
 ```cs
 using System.Collections.Concurrent;
 ```
-- Concurrent collections are not very different frmo normal collcetions, in terms of syntax and usage.
+- Concurrent collections are not very different from normal collcetions, in terms of syntax and usage.
 Concurrent collections, however, are only useful for multithreaded applications.
 In addition, only if you plan on using the collection over multiple threads.
-Otherwise the normal collections are stil the way to go if you plan on using it with just one thread.
+Otherwise the normal collections are still the way to go if you plan on using it with just one thread.
-### Locking Collections ("Thread-Safe Collections")
-- Standard (generic) collections are not thread-safe for writing or enumeration.
-What this means is if you change a list for example, and you have another thread going through each item in the list (enumeration - for loop) and you change it in a different thread your program will either do something weird or will throw an exception.
-    - This is done on purpose (why the collections are not thread-safe by default) as making a collection thread safe by locking is not for free.
-The disadvantage is that is makes it a little slower to compute.

 Concurrent collections:
 `ConcurrentBag<T>`